 Physical distancing is the most important and most powerful way to limit the exponential spread of the virus.
 You should take physical distancing seriously and respect the ways that other people choose to practice physical distancing.

 In addition, employees should consult with their supervisor for specific protocols that may be in place for certain jobs.
-Your safety is important to us.
+Your health and safety is important to us.

 Should supervisors let their employees work from home?